 Currently, there is not a standard statewide definition for THOW.
 Therefore, the draft ordinance allows for a variety of structures to be used as a THOW, such as HUD-manufactured homes, park trailers, or any structure that can demonstrate compliance with the California Residential Code, or California Building Code.
-A park trailer is defined in Health and Safety Code Section 18009.3 as a type recreational vehicle designed as temporary living quarters built on a single chassis with a maximum floor area of 400 square feet.
+A park trailer is defined in Health and Safety Code Section 18009.3 as a type of recreational vehicle designed as temporary living quarters built on a single chassis with a maximum floor area of 400 square feet.
 Park trailers and manufactured homes are specifically identified because there are State codes that regulate their construction and installation.
 Recreational vehicles, unless otherwise noted, are not allowed for use as a THOW by the draft ordinance.
 Recreational vehicles may include motor homes, travel trailers, truck campers, or camping trailers, with or without motive power, and are not intended as permanent dwellings.
 Both park trailers and manufactured homes resemble traditional dwellings, whereas motor homes, truck trailers, fifth wheels, do not have that resemblance and are more likely to alter neighborhood character.

 Council previously directed staff to include design criteria in the draft ordinance to ensure THOW resemble the appearance of a traditional home.
 Park trailers, although defined as a type of RV, are allowed because they resemble the appearance of a traditional home.
-Camping cabins are specifically not allowed because pursuant to the California Code of Regulations, they cannot include plumbing, and therefore could not support daily cooking, cleaning, and sanitation for the inhabitants as required for a residential unit.